 It’s simple and easy to enroll at SAU.
-You’ll find our enrollment process clear and you’ll get quick results from your regional site.
+You’ll find our enrollment process clear and you’ll get quick results from your face-to-face instruction.
 Be sure to review the general admission requirements for adult and professional programs.
 We’ll guide you through three easy steps:

 Step One: The Application Process

 The application process looks like this:

 - Submit the application: Apply in one of two ways: online or paper.
 You can download and print off the application and mail it to the address on the form.
 Or you can apply online for free.
 Click the link and follow the instructions.
 To assist you, we’ve also provided an application checklist for you to get specific information prior to filling out the application:

 - Send us your college transcripts: Contact each school you have attended and ask them to send us your transcripts.
 You can also download the transcript request form, follow the instructions and send them to your nearest regional site.

 - Submit a writing sample: The writing sample guide is included in the application packet.

 We want to get you ready to start class as soon as possible, so make sure you send your materials to the regional site nearest you.
 If you are unsure of where to send your materials, you may mail them to our main campus and specify it is for the bachelor’s degree completion program.

 Financial aid is even easier.
 Just fill out the federal government’s Free Application for Federal Student Aid.
 The FAFSA is the government’s means of determining what aid is available for you.
 It usually takes about 55 minutes to fill out, but it is the essential first step to getting aid.
 We provide a FAFSA worksheet to shorten your time filling it out.
 After completing the FAFSA, our financial aid office will put together a custom financial aid package which will include federal and state grants and federal loan options.